HefnySco/drone_engage_wiki/source/de-web-plugin.rst

 .. _de-web-plugin:

 ==================
-Andruav Web Plugin
+Mavlink Web Plugin
 ==================

 Web Plugin streams telemetry data from :ref:`de-web-client` to GCS apps such as Mission Planner, QGround Control or similar GCS applications to your vehicle via Andruav.

-You can connect directly from :ref:`de-web-client` and no need for :ref:`Andruav GCS Mobile App <de-gcs-telemetry>` to stream telemetry data.
+You can connect directly from :ref:`de-web-client`.
 This plugin can run on Windows, MacOS & Linux.

 .. youtube:: https://www.youtube.com/watch?v=mUCbhzvmVcI